Joe Matesic: Professional football

-Despite the scandal, the New York Giants drafted Matesic in the 12th round of the 1953 NFL draft.
+Despite the scandal, the New York Giants drafted Matesic 141st overall in the 12th round of the 1953 NFL draft.
 At the time, Matesic was serving in the U.S. Marine Corps and played on the Pearl Harbor Marines team.
 The team finished second in the University–Armed Forces Football Conference, and Matesic was named to the all-star team that played in the Hula Bowl.

 Matesic attended the Giants' 1954 training camp but pulled out with a back injury.
 Matesic reportedly was underweight for professional football; also at Giants training camp was fellow ASC alum Earl Putman, who weighed 302 lb to Matesic's 235 lb.

 The Pittsburgh Steelers signed Matesic on November 26, 1954.
 The Steelers needed reinforcements due to injuries among their linemen.
 He played in the 1954 season and was cut before 1955 training camp.

 Matesic worked in the Homestead Steel Works mill until retiring in 1985.
 He died in Pennsylvania on August 5, 2020, at the age of 90.